giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 You can check if your cluster has this version of app-operator by checking the release details in the web interface.

-We have not enabled the defaulting and validation for existing app CRs to avoid disrupting your current usage of the App Platform.
+We have not enabled the defaulting and validation for existing App CRs to avoid disrupting your current usage of the App Platform.

 ## Defaulting